1biot/FiQueLa/README.md

 composer example:yaml
 ```

+Check step **Examples** at [actions](https://github.com/1biot/fiquela/actions/runs/12992585648/job/36232767074) or run
-Runs `composer example:csv` and output will look like this:
+`composer example:csv` and output will look like this:

 ```
 =========================